CeyangGeng/leetcode_recording/Duolingo phone interview.md

   4. When I applied for the software engineer intern, I didn't see very specific requirements on the application website like the front-end, back-end or android app development.
 I 'm wondering what will I do if I am fortunate enough to be admitted?

   5. Last time, you sent me the intern blog which is filled with posts from the past interns.
+I notice that some people without android app development experience before did android app development jobs.
+I am wondering

   6. What's the most attracting point of Duolingo?